LOLA (film): Plot

 With the United States declining to enter the war, the Germans attempt a second invasion of Britain.
 Thom hears signals indicating an invasion force would land the next day at Southampton.
 However, the following day the real invasion force lands at Dover, revealing that the signals heard the previous day must have been a German deception operation.
 Now suspecting that the women are double agents, Cobcroft has them arrested, tried, and sentenced to death.

 As Thom and Mars are being led out of the courtroom, they are interrupted by a German attack on London.
 Holloway and Mars use the chaos to escape to Cornwall, while Thom is freed by the Germans and becomes a collaborator with the new fascist government led by Oswald Mosley and Edward VIII.
 Thom becomes a famous scientist, believing her research will help to create a perfect society.
 On a visit to Britain, Adolf Hitler visits her house.
 A bomb explodes, planted by Mars who is immediately captured and hanged on a tree in the front yard by the Germans.
 As she is hanging from the noose, Mars pulls out a gun and shoots several of the German soldiers.
 Thom successfully rescues Mars, but is shot by one of the Germans and dies.
 Mars concludes the film by saying that she made the movie in hopes that it will be broadcast and will be seen by past Thom, dissuading her from further work on Lola.

 A title card at the end says that no trace of Lola has ever been found, and that the only known trace of the Hanbury sisters is a newspaper photograph in which they can be seen among a large crowd of people celebrating V-E Day.
+Mars is smiling and jubilant, while Thom is stony faced.